kateuj/instacook/README.md

 * Google Dev Tools - Used to troubleshoot issues both front-end and back-end.
 It also includes Lighthouse which I used for testing.
 * [Google Fonts](https://fonts.google.com/) - To import the fonts I chose for the website.
 * [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) - Templating engine
-* [html5pattern](html5pattern.com) - The the HTML 5 regex pattern to ensure users create a secure password.
+* [html5pattern](html5pattern.com) - The the HTML 5 regex pattern to make sure users create a secure password.
 * [JSHint](https://jshint.com/) - To validate javaScript code.
 * [SQLAlchemy](https://www.sqlalchemy.org/) - Database toolkit library for Python.
 * [W3C](https://validator.w3.org/) - To validate and test HTML and CSS code.